m-saeid/NPNet/README.md

-# A Non-Parametric Network
+# NPNet: A Non-Parametric Network with Adaptive Gaussian–Fourier Positional Encoding for 3D Classification and Segmentation

-This repository contains an implementation of a non-parametric network for 3D point cloud analysis.
+This repository contains implementation of the paper "NPNet: A Non-Parametric Network with Adaptive Gaussian–Fourier Positional Encoding for 3D Classification and Segmentation".
 It introduces an **adaptive Gaussian–Fourier positional encoding** where kernel width and blending weights are dynamically set from input geometry, ensuring robustness across varying scales and densities.

 - 🚫 **No trainable parameters**